 - Go Antiquing: Paul and I have an incredible amount of fun going antiquing without spending a dime.
 Now that it is a little bit cooler out, go to a location with a cluster of antique stores (for us, we recently went to Westheimer), and putz around indoors on a lazy afternoon.
 What treasures can you find?

 - Pick Pumpkins: Many people purchase pumpkins this time of year, so take it one step further, and find a pumpkin patch where you get to choose your own.
 Everyone will have a great time picking out the one, and then you can all go home and think about how you will carve them.

-- Carve Pumpkins: Speaking of carving pumpkins, there are many great free pumpkin designs available on the web that you can print out to add some flare to your typical triangle eyes and toothless mouths.
+- Carve Pumpkins: Speaking of carving pumpkins, there are many great free pumpkin designs available on the web (here are 27 kid-friendly free ones, and 16 that are a little higher-skill level).
+You can print out to add some flare to your typical triangle eyes and toothless mouths.
 Don’t forget to bake the seeds with a little bit of salt for a healthy snack.

 - Turn Off the TV and Tell Ghost Stories: My Aunt and Uncle got us the series “Scary Stories to Tell in the Dark” which I still treasure today.
 With nighttime creeping in earlier and earlier, take advantage of the dark.
 Turn off the t.v., light some candles, and share some of your own ghost stories from childhood (or make one up as you go).